gvwilson/thirdbit/src/fiction/iffy/index.md

 She flopped down onto the cot and buried her face in the thin pillow.
 She wanted to scream or cry or punch something.
-Was this what her olders had felt like when they'd realized there was nothing they could do to save themselves?
+Was this how her olders had felt when they'd realized there was nothing they could do to save themselves?
 Was this how Aunt Naggie felt, knowing that Iffy was going to leave one day?